Managing risk is a key part of any GoBeyond Journey.

 It’s our view that risk management is a partnership between all parties, and a process that should start before even enrolling in the program.

-Parents, you know your children best, so it’s important to learn as much as you can about the GoBeyond experience so you can make an informed decision as to whether our program is a good fit at this stage of your child’s development.
+Parents, you know your children best, so it’s important to learn as much as you can about the journeys and GoBeyond’s safety policies so you can make an informed decision as to whether our program is a good fit at this stage of your child’s development.

 Through experience, we know that each student has his or her own personal comfort zone.
 Whether related to immersing themselves in a new social environment, trying new activities or even tasting new foods, we are all a little different.
 Our goal is to create a challenging yet physically and emotionally safe environment for our students, yet the GoBeyond experience is not necessarily for everyone.